top of page

 Both junior and senior Scripture Union groups meet regularly for faith based mutual support and prayer.

-Three members of staff are Assist trained, and are available to support any member of the Shimna community who finds themselves with suicidal thoughts.
-Many staff and students are also SafeTalk trained, which is a first aid programme for mental health issues.
+We have staff members who are ASIST-trained and available to support anyone in the Shimna community experiencing suicidal thoughts.
+Many staff and students are also SafeTALK trained, which provides first-aid skills for responding to mental health concerns.

 The Education Welfare Service